Digital Nomad Visa Spain (2026)

 Within the first weeks:

-For a complete, step-by-step overview of everything you must do before and after arrival, see the Moving to Spain Checklist (2026).
+For a complete, step-by-step overview of everything you must do before and after arrival, see the:

 Digital Nomad Visa holders may opt into Spain’s special tax regime: